OISF/suricata/doc/userguide/rules/payload-keywords.rst

 ---------

 The ``byte_jump`` keyword allows for the ability to select a ``<num of bytes>`` from an ``<offset>`` and moves the detection pointer to that position.
 Content matches will then be based off the new position.
+The ``bitmask`` value is applied to the extracted value before jumping.
+Additionally, the result of the bitmask operation is right-shifted by the number of trailing zeroes in the bitmask value.

 Format::